-Previous modelling studies have attempted to unravel the origin of the 405 kyr cyclic patterns found in Cenozoic δ^{13} C and δ^{18} O records.
+Previous modelling studies have attempted to unravel the origin of the $405\,\mathrm{kyr}$ cyclic patterns found in Cenozoic $\delta^{13}\mathrm{C}$ and $\delta^{18}\mathrm{O}$ records.
 Pälike et al. (2006) hypothesized that the cycles are driven by variations in marine biosphere productivity in response to changes in insolation.
 Ma et al. (2011), however, focused their simulations on the effects of increased weathering with eccentricity maxima, resulting in increased inorganic carbon input in the oceans, which, in combination with higher nutrients, leads to increased productivity and ultimately increased C{org} burial, coinciding with minima in global exogenic δ^{13} C. Paillard (2017), in a study on Pleistocene glacial-interglacial variability, argued that silicate weathering alone could not simultaneously account for the large δ^{13} C changes and the small pCO2 changes, while nutrient or ecology-induced changes in C{org} burial would not result in a change to these cycles during the onset of glaciations.
-Therefore Paillard (2017) focused on monsoon-driven changes in C{org} burial, which may be similar to our approach - as the monsoonal changes lead to changes

-- 5 in precipitation, which cause an increased riverine clay flux, resulting in increased C{org} burial.
+Therefore Paillard (2017) focused on monsoon-driven changes in C{org} burial, which may be similar to our approach - as the monsoonal changes lead to changes in precipitation, which cause an increased riverine clay flux, resulting in increased C{org} burial.
 Zeebe et al. (2017) forced C{org} burial in marine sediments directly with various orbital forcing scenarios and noise, to understand a sediment record from the Paleocene and Eocene.
-These and previous modelling studies demonstrate how high-frequency spectral power in input forcing is shifted to lower frequencies (Pälike et al., 2006; Ma et al., 2011; Zeebe et al., 2017) dampened, resulting in increased power in the lower frequencies (Pälike et al., 2006; Ma et al., 2011; Paillard, 2017; Zeebe et al., 2017); The long residence time of - 10 carbon in the oceans (Broecker and Peng, 1982) effectively filters the input signal, resulting in a strongly muted response on short time scales, which allows only the lowest frequencies in the input forcing to become apparent in the record.
+These and previous modelling studies demonstrate how high-frequency spectral power in input forcing is dampened, resulting in increased power in the lower frequencies (Pälike et al., 2006; Ma et al., 2011; Paillard, 2017; Zeebe et al., 2017); The long residence time of carbon in the oceans (Broecker and Peng, 1982) effectively filters the input signal, resulting in a strongly muted response on short time scales, which allows only the lowest frequencies in the input forcing to become apparent in the record.

-The question remains if this shifting of spectral power to lower frequencies low-pass filtering also affects the much longer 2.4 Myr eccentricity cycle, for which indications have been found in geological records for the Eocene (Lourens et al., 2005), Paleocene (Westerhold et al., 2011), Oligocene (Pälike et al., 2006; Valero et al., 2014), and Miocene (Holbourn et al., 2007;

-- 15 Liebrand et al., 2016).
+The question remains if this low-pass filtering also affects the much longer 2.4 Myr eccentricity cycle, for which indications have been found in geological records for the Eocene (Lourens et al., 2005), Paleocene (Westerhold et al., 2011), Oligocene (Pälike et al., 2006; Valero et al., 2014), and Miocene (Holbourn et al., 2007; Liebrand et al., 2016).
 The 2.4 Myr cycle is present in the astronomical solution as both an amplitude modulator (AM) of the 124 and 95 kyr eccentricity cycles as well as a true eccentricity cycle and is caused by orbit-orbit resonance between Mars and Earth $(g_4 - g_3)$ (Laskar et al., 2011).
 This cycle is never unambiguous in palaeoclimate records, because long time series are required and the long period of this cycle overlaps with the time scale of slow tectonically-driven climate change (>1 Myr), and can therefore be obscured by the latter.
-The signal can also be lost when data are detrended prior to spectral analyses. - Here we aim to investigate the general role of eccentricity forcing on the carbon cycle across the Cenozoic, and specifically provide a model-data comparison with Oligocene and Miocene carbon isotope records.
-The continental shelves provide the largest C{org} storage potential over astronomical time scales, therefore we We linearly force C{org} burial in marine sediment with astronomical forcing in this modelling study, to assess the response of the carbon cycle.
-We choose to force the long-term balance between burial and oxidation of C{org} directly, without implying which particular mechanism is responsible.
+The signal can also be lost when data are detrended prior to spectral analyses.

+Here we aim to investigate the general role of eccentricity forcing on the carbon cycle across the Cenozoic, and specifically provide a model-data comparison with Oligocene and Miocene carbon isotope records.
+We linearly force C{org} burial in marine sediment with astronomical forcing in this modelling study, to assess the response of the carbon cycle.

-25 2 Material and Methods
+2 Material and Methods